sillsdev/web-languageforge/README.md

 >
 > then hit `http://192.168.161.99` from your phone or other device on the same network.
 >
-> NOTE: disabling cache on your device may not be trivial, you'll either need to wipe the site settings on your device's browser or you'll need some do it via USB debugging.
+> NOTE: disabling cache on your device may not be trivial, you'll either need to wipe the site settings on your device's browser or you'll need to do it via USB debugging.

 ### Running E2E Tests